Esri/dynamic-situational-awareness-qt/tests/SanityTest.md

 # 7. Alerts and Conditions
 Setup
-- delete the `ArcGIS\Runtime\Data\DSA\DsaAppConfig.json` (to make sure you get the default distress condition)
+- delete the `ArcGIS\Runtime\Data\DSA\Default\DsaAppConfig.json` (to make sure you get the default distress condition)
-- ,ale sire the simulator is running
+- make sure the simulator is running

 Test case 1: default distress condition (attribute equals)
 - start the app